Excelente producto con una píldora al día con toda la cantidad de principio activo que necesitas.

-Each salt will provide a different intake of the elemental mineral, which means that it will have its own bioavailability rate.
-The intake of magnesium and its bioavailability are key to determine the efficiency of the supplement.
+Each salt will provide a different intake of the elemental mineral, which means that it will have its own bioavailability.
+The dose of magnesium and its bioavailability are the key to determine the efficacy of the supplement.

 These are the types of magnesium supplements that we can find: